be5invis/idris-codegen-es/README.md

 # idris-codegen-js

 Optimized JavaScript codegen for Idris.

+Originally based on the codegen in https://github.com/rbarreiro/idrisjs.

 Objective: